Codeplain-ai/plain2code_client/README.md

 ## Codeplain.ai - Code Generation as a Service

-Codeplain is a platform that helps you to generate software code using large language models based on requirements specified in Plain specification language.
+Codeplain is a platform that generates software code using large language models based on requirements you specify in Plain specification language.

 Schematic overview of the Codeplain's code generation service